yasserglez/programming-problems/README.md

 This repository contains solutions to different programming problems.

-The `run_tests.py` script compiles and runs all the programs, verifying they produce the expected output.
+The `run_tests.py` script compiles and runs all the programs, checking they produce the expected output.
 Currently it supports the following programming languages:

 * Python (`.py`)